SCRT-HQ/VaporShell/docs/glossary/Add-VSSecretsManagerSecretGenerateSecretString.md

 ### -SecretStringTemplate
 A properly structured JSON string that the generated password can be added to.
 If you specify this parameter, then you must also specify GenerateStringKey.
-That key is combined with the generated random string and inserted into the JSON structure that's specified by this parameter.
+Secrets Manager combines this with the generated random string and inserts into the JSON structure specified by this parameter.
-The merged JSON string is returned as the completed SecretStringof the secret.
+The merged JSON string returns as the completed SecretString of the secret.
-The default if you don't include this parameter is that the generated random password string is returned by itself, and isn't embeded in a JSON structure.
+By default, Secrets Manager does not return the generated random password string, and doesn't embed it in a JSON structure.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-secretsmanager-secret-generatesecretstring.html#cfn-secretsmanager-secret-generatesecretstring-secretstringtemplate
 PrimitiveType: String